hestiacp/hestiacp-docs/cli_commands/commands.rst

 .. code-block:: bash

-  v-restore-web-domain USER BACKUP DATABASE [NOTIFY]
+  v-restore-database USER BACKUP DATABASE [NOTIFY]

 The function allows the user to restore a single database from a backup archive.